Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of number two heating oil delivered to Albany houses during this past winter, the Albany community relies on its 606 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of heating oil delivered to Albany homes last winter, the Albany community looks to its 606 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Albany, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the oil to residences and companies throughout Albany and the surrounding vicinity.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Albany and the surrounding region.